Vaccines cause autism – Conspiracy Theories Myths

 Fact: No, it is not

-As we know that chemicals are unsafe to consume, many conspiracy theorists and people came up with this theory.
-According to the FDA, chemicals like formaldehyde, mercury and aluminium are used only in trace amounts to make a vaccine.
-Therefore it is not harmful for humans and it is approved to be taken as a vaccine.
-Vaccines are given only during particular intervals thus not to affect the immune system, hence this theory is found to be a hoax.
+As we know that chemicals can be unsafe to consume in large quantities, many conspiracy theorists and people came up with this theory.
+According to the FDA, chemicals like formaldehyde, mercury, and aluminum are used only in trace amounts to make a vaccine.
+Therefore, they are not harmful to humans, and their use in vaccines is approved.
+Vaccines are administered only at particular intervals so as not to overwhelm the immune system; hence, this theory is a hoax.

 • Conspiracy Theory – Infants cannot handle vaccines: